Electrocompetent E. coli

 Notes

-- Keeping the cells cold during all processing steps is recommended.
+- Keeping the cells cold during all processing steps is recommended for increased efficiency.
 Ideally, chill the subculture in an ice water bath for >10 min before centrifuging, use a refrigerated centrifuge or a centrifuge in a cold room, and aliquot the final cell slurry into pre-chilled tubes for storage at -80C.
 These precautions are not strictly necessary if using the cells for routine cloning.

 - Scale up the culture volumes if more electrocompetent cells are needed.
 The volume of 10% glycerol used for each wash should be at least 20× the volume of the cell pellet.